maxmohash/bart-etd-checker/README.md

 # BART ETD Checker

-## Python way to check BART ETD from a station to a station
+## Python way to check BART ETD from a station to a station plus get latest delays and advisories

 Best practice to use the virtualenv by following the below steps: